stepherg/bbfdm/docs/guide/network_depoyment_scenarios.md

 # Network Deployment Scenarios using TR-181 Data Model

-The purpose of this document is to explain the different deployment scenarios supported by our devices and how to configure each scenario using TR-181 data model
+The purpose of this document is to explain the different deployment scenarios supported by our devices and how to configure each scenario using TR-181 data model.

 ## Deployment scenarios